 Meet the Board of the BSN

-Jonathan is the Managing Director of BeaconSeek Ltd, a firm largely involved in design, project management, integration, training, and commissioning of satellite ground systems.
-Previously Jonathan was Head of BBC News Location Facilities Unit, operating fast-response satellite uplinks and terrestrial microwave links in the UK and around the world.
+Jonathan is the founder & Managing Director of BeaconSeek Ltd, a firm established in 2000 involved in design, project management, integration, and commissioning of satellite ground systems.
+Previously Jonathan was Head of BBC News Location Facilities Unit, operating fast-response satellite uplinks and terrestrial microwave links in the UK and around the world delivering news for the BBC.
 As a Chartered Engineer he is an active Member of the Institution of Engineering & Technology (IET), and is also the author of Satellite Newsgathering, the seminal book on the subject published by Focal Press, and Introduction to SNG & ENG Microwave.
-He runs training courses on various aspects of satellite communications, from beginner to advanced levels.
+He also occasionally runs training courses on various aspects of satellite communications, from beginner to advanced level.

 Anver has over 30 years strategic marketing business development, planning experience in the telecommunications and broadcast industry (including working for BT, Inmarsat, Vyvx, VT Merlin Communications and Europe*Star), and has worked with many of the world’s leading broadcasters, teleports, satellite operators, satellite service providers and equipment manufacturers.